 Q: You have 2 more submits to go?
 What are they?
 When is your next climb?

-The two summits that I have left to climb are 16,050 feet Mount Vinson in Antartica and 16,024 feet Carstenz Pyramid in Australia.
-My next climb could be as early as January 2010 when I will head to Antartica to climb Vinson, but I’m not sure yet.
+The two summits that I have left to climb are 16,050 feet, Mount Vinson, in Antarctica and 16,024 feet Carstenz Pyramid in Australia.
+My next climb could be as early as January 2010 when I will head to Antarctica to climb Vinson, but I’m not sure yet.

 Q: Any advice for someone who would like to go on this quest?